FoamScience/OpenFOAM-Multi-Objective-Optimization/README.md

 - Parameter values are fetched through a YAML/JSON configuration file.
 Absolutely no code should be needed, add parameters to the YAML file and they should be picked up automatically
 - The no-code thing is taken to the extreme, through a YAML config file, you can (need-to):
-  - Specify the template case
+  - Specify the template case.
+This must be a "complete" (no placeholder), and runnable (as-is) OpenFOAM case.
-  - Specify how the case is ran
+  - Specify how the case is ran.
+Locally, or on SLURM, and specifying the commands to run.
-  - Specify how/where parameters are substituted
+  - Specify how/where parameters are substituted. `PyFoam` is used for this purpose for now.
-  - Specify how your metrics are computed
+  - Specify how your metrics are computed.
+These are just shell commands that output a single scalar value to `STDOUT`.

 ## How do I try this out?